tomjmartinez/Compass/README.md

 ([ ]) approve/deny caches if they are safely located.

+## To-do list:
+> List of features ready and TODOs for future development
 ## Features
 >How it works
 * creates queue system where one person can choose a geomap that they find on the map.
 The cache will be available for finder for only a certain amount of time. if they can't find it, it opens opportunity for other users